microsoft/Bing-Maps-Fleet-Tracker/MobileClient/README.md

 You should be greeted by a registration page in your browser.
 If this command fails to run, ensure all the prerequisites have been installed correctly.

-If you click scan in the registration page, you will get error:
+If you click _scan_ in the registration page, you will get the following error:

 Error: Uncaught (in promise): ReferenceError: 'cordova' is not defined ReferenceError: 'cordova' is not defined at Anonymous function (http://localhost:8100/build/main.js:371:13) at t.prototype.invoke (http://localhost:8100/build/polyfills.js:3:9008) at onInvoke (http://localhost:8100/build/vendor.js:30921:21) at t.prototype.invoke (http://localhost:8100/build/polyfills.js:3:9008) at e.prototype.run (http://localhost:8100/build/polyfills.js:3:6455) at Anonymous function (http://localhost:8100/build/polyfills.js:3:4574) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at onInvokeTask (http://localhost:8100/build/vendor.js:30912:21) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at e.prototype.runTask (http://localhost:8100/build/polyfills.js:3:7057) at s (http://localhost:8100/build/polyfills.js:3:4205) at Anonymous function (http://localhost:8100/build/polyfills.js:3:4612) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at onInvokeTask (http://localhost:8100/build/vendor.js:30912:21) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at e.prototype.runTask (http://localhost:8100/build/polyfills.js:3:7057) at i (http://localhost:8100/build/polyfills.js:3:3664) at invoke (http://localhost:8100/build/polyfills.js:3:10870)

-If you click dismiss in the registration page, you will get error:
+If you click _dismiss_ in the registration page, you will get the following error:

 Error: Error in ./RegistrationPage class RegistrationPage - inline template:40:2 caused by: Object doesn't support property or method 'dismiss' at DebugAppView.prototype._rethrowWithContext (http://localhost:8100/build/vendor.js:89149:17) at Anonymous function (http://localhost:8100/build/vendor.js:89162:17) at Anonymous function (http://localhost:8100/build/vendor.js:35817:9) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at onInvokeTask (http://localhost:8100/build/vendor.js:30912:21) at t.prototype.invokeTask (http://localhost:8100/build/polyfills.js:3:9614) at e.prototype.runTask (http://localhost:8100/build/polyfills.js:3:7057) at invoke (http://localhost:8100/build/polyfills.js:3:10827)